BitcoinDesign/Guide/guide/contribute/content-guidelines.md

 #### Show, don’t tell

 When it's possible, try to provide an example or a visual instead of highly-technical explanation.
 Feel free to reference other software using screenshots.
-Remember to indicate the product and version.
-Focus on what you like about them instead of what you don't like.

 #### Use the right medium

 A picture is worth a thousand words, but so are videos, interactive prototypes, diagrams, and more.
 Don't be afraid to try a different medium if you think it will inform better than text or a picture.
-If you'd like to help us create this kind of content, visit https://bitcoin.design/ and join our Slack.

 #### Be humble